jfq3/RDPTools-Docker/installing-rdptools/get-seqmatch-db.md

 ```

-To classify sequences in a fasta file with the type strains database, use the command:
+To classify sequences in a fasta file with the type strains database, use a command of the form (edit paths as necessary):

 ```{text}
 java -jar /usr/local/RDPTools/SequenceMatch.jar seqmatch \